 Technology can unleash your potential.
 Assistive technology removes barriers and helps you create independence at home, at work, and in the community.
-Assistive technology (AT) helps increase, maintain, and improve the functional capabilities of electronic and information technology, including desktop and notebook computers, tablets, mobile phones, printers, and more.
+Assistive technology (AT) helps increase, maintain, and improve the functional capabilities of electronic and information technology.

 You may choose from many AT products.
 Your AT assessment should allow you to evaluate several products, answer your questions, and facilitate your selection of the best solution for your situation.
 You will find that professionals qualified to do AT assessments come from many fields, including those licensed or certified in physical therapy, occupational therapy, speech/language pathology, and other areas of expertise.
 Others, while not certified or licensed, may also provide evaluation information.
 You will want to ask about the individual's experience, expertise, and fees to determine if they are appropriate for your needs.